AmericanRedCross/simplegadm/README.md

 ###Check Topology

-* Load your administrative boundaries into QGIS
+* Load the administrative boundaries into QGIS
 * Download TopologyChecker Plugin
 * Setup TopologyChecker:
   * Click Configure
-  * Select your boundaries and the topological relationships you want to check (overlaps, gaps, and invalid geometries are recommended)
+  * Select your boundaries and the topological relationships you want to check (overlaps, gaps, and invalid geometries are recommended- FYI checking gaps can sometimes freeze up QGIS)

 ---